AppliedBioinformatics/Brassica_oleracea_rapa_napus_code/README.md

 # Brassica oleracea/rapa/napus code
-Code for the Brassica oleracea/rapa/napus genomic comparison
+Code for the Brassica oleracea/rapa/napus genomic comparison.

+Most of these folders are RStudio projects that can be opened in RStudio.

 ## GO enrichment